Your Pet, Our Passion.

 In theory, yes, they can eat it, but the question is more about whether they should.
 Dogs can digest meat in most forms but there are a large number of risks that come with a raw diet.
 For these reasons, we recommend that you do not feed your dog raw meat.

-We advise against feeding dogs raw chicken because of the risk of contamination with bacteria such as Salmonella.
+We advise against feeding dogs a raw chicken diet because of the risk of contamination with bacteria such as Salmonella.
 If you want to feed your dog chicken, we recommend that you cook it first.
 Make sure that the bones are all removed too.

 Raw pork should never be fed to your dog.
 This is due to the risk of infection with the parasite Trichinella spiralis.
 Pork meat can contain the larvae of this parasite, which can then cause an infection known as trichinosis in dogs.

 No, dogs shouldn’t eat raw fish.
 It carries intestinal parasites and fish bones are very dangerous when consumed.
+If you want to give your dog salmon, make sure it is fully cooked without any added spices.

 Much like beef, lamb can be a healthy source of protein when cooked, but there’s a risk of bacterial contamination when fed raw, and this can lead to gastrointestinal problems.